Brikaa/cpl-js-generic-research/report.md

 No matter how many formal parameters a function has, it will accept any number of actual parameters.
 If the number of formal parameters is more than the number of actual parameters, the rest of the formal parameters will be assigned the value 'undefined'.
-If it is less than the number of actual parameters, the rest of the actual parameters will be assigned to the "rest parameter" array (if a "rest parameter" exists) In both cases, all actual parameters are put in an array-like object called "arguments".
+If it is less, the rest of the actual parameters will be assigned to the "rest parameter" array (if a "rest parameter" exists).
+Either way, all actual parameters are put in an array-like object called "arguments".
-This helps us create functions that accept arbitrary number of parameters.
+This helps us create functions that accept an arbitrary number of parameters.

 ## How it is done